CSCfi/shibboleth-idp-oidc-extension/README.md

 The goal of the project is to provide a [OpenID Connect](http://openid.net/connect/) OP extension to [Shibboleth IdP V3](https://wiki.shibboleth.net/confluence/display/IDP30/Home).
 The work is done as part of task T3.1A OpenID Connect Federation in GN4-2 JRA3 project.

-First alpha release 0.5 has been released that supports implicit flow.
+Second alpha release 0.6.0 has been released that supports authorization code, implicit and hybrid flows.

-Now we are working with code flow and hope to release 0.6a by the end of march.

 The Shibboleth IdP 3.3 installed by this project is extended to act as a [OpenID Connect](http://openid.net/connect/) provider.